 OneZoom is one month old.
 To celebrate we've got the tree of amphibians for you with over 5000 species to explore.
 The next addition to OneZoom that we expect is the tree of birds with nearly 10,000 species.

-Website updated: new videos and screenshots in the gallery, new news page format, extra details on how to embed and reuse OneZoom.
+Website updated: new videos and screenshots, an improved news page format and extra details on how to embed and reuse OneZoom.

 New feature: OneZoom updated for easier use based on your feedback, thankyou everyone!
 Now you can scroll, click or use the icons to zoom in.
 We're still working on more improvements.

 After 24 hours online OneZoom got 13,900 unique visitors and 36,400 page views.
 Thank you so much everyone!

 Big data is a growing issue in Science and Industry.
 Modern computing has enabled large amounts of data to be captured and stored and has revolutionised many branches of science.
 These advances, however, lead to challenges, such as how to explore and visualise large data sets.
 The very first blue-skies idea that could have been identified with OneZoom was that of a mind map so vast that it could contain all human knowledge.

 The concept involved making the information easy to explore by laying it out in ever smaller bubbles using a fractal structure and a zooming interface so that the computer never runs out of space to put the information no matter how much there is.